AnirudhPenmatcha/Projects-List/README.md

 ### Internship:

+### Yazaki North America - Data Scientist - Coop

+- Developing SQL views of NLP techniques for a production-ready use solution.
+- Create a data pipeline on Azure that runs overnight and gets fed into the PowerBI interface for end users.

 ### Yazaki North America - Applied ML Intern

 - Developed complex‬‭ SQL queries ‬‭to extract & manage‬‭ data subsets with over ‬‭300,000 records ‬‭from a Data‬‭ Lakehouse.‬